bpg/terraform-provider-proxmox/CONTRIBUTING.md

 Please create a new PR against the `main` branch which must be based on the project's [pull request template](.github/PULL_REQUEST_TEMPLATE.md).

+Please follow the [Conventional Commits](https://www.conventionalcommits.org/) specification when naming your commits.

 ## Coding conventions

 We expect that all code contributions have been formatted using `gofmt`.